Winning Full Custody of Your Children

-Moving out of the marital home is one of the biggest divorce mistakes a spouse can make before or during the divorce process.
+Moving out of the marital home is one of the biggest divorce mistakes a spouse can make.
 In most cases, the spouse who moves out stays out.
-Moving out of the home in which your children live can also create the perception that you do not care whether or not you are around your children.
+Moving out of the home in which your children live can also create the perception that you do not care whether or not you are around them.

 Don’t Use Your Children as Bargaining Chips

 Avoid involving your children in your divorce more than they need to be.
 Far too often, children are dragged into contentious custody battles and can suffer emotional harm as a result.
 Don't speak negatively about your spouse in front of your children, and especially avoid making false claims about your spouse or making your children feel as though they should choose sides.